larrybotha/everything/resources/books/The Psychology of Money.md

 ![[You can be wrong half the time and still...]]

-- events that occur in the long tail of distributions cash have outsized impact
+- events that occur in the long tail of distributions can have outsized impact
 - a small number of events can account for the majority of gains
-- [[Nassim Taleb]] speaks a lot about the power of events that occur in the long tail of distributions - he benefited massively from 3 separate market crashes
+- [[Nassim Taleb]] speaks a lot about the power of events that occur in the long tail of distributions - he benefited massively from 3 separate market crashes.
+See [[Black Swan Event]]

 ## 7. Freedom